 Diving in the Berlegas Islands in winter

 In case you were wondering, haliotis is a type of abalone (not a mouth infection, as one of my mates incorrectly suspected).
-The haliotis form beautiful curved shells, inlaid with mother of pearl, and are sometimes referred to as sea ears.
+The haliotis form beautifully curved shells, inlaid with mother of pearl, and are sometimes referred to as sea ears.
 Sometimes you can see haliotis shells shimmering on the seabed around the Berlenga Islands.

 Getting to the Haliotis Dive Center Peniche

-Peniche is a little under 90 kilometres north-west of Lisbon.
+Peniche is a little under 90 kilometres northwest of Lisbon.

 Thinking about how to get to Peniche from Lisbon?
 If you hire a car, you can drive between the two cities in less than 90 minutes.
-Subject to traffic, the quickest option is to head north out of Lisbon on the A8 then turn west along the IP6.
+Subject to traffic, the quickest option is to head north out of Lisbon on the A8 and then turn west along the IP6.
 Travelling on the A1/E1 then the A15 and IP6 adds a few minutes onto the journey but means avoiding highway tolls.